preciofishbone/OmniaDocsG2/blocks/create-app/index.rst

 .. image:: create-app-block-settings-selected.png

-(Not all teamworks listed are availbale in Omnia on-prem.)
+(Not all teamwork types listed are available in Omnia on-prem.)

 WRITE is not applicable here.
 Layout contains general options.
 For more information, see: :doc:`General Block Settings </blocks/general-block-settings/index>`